 Best time to visit

 North Island, Seychelles

 North Island is one of the forty granitic islands of the Seychelles, which are located around the two main islands of Mahé and Praslin.
-Situated about 32 kilometres / 20 miles north west of Mahe and five kilometres north of Silhouette.
+Situated about 32 kilometers / 20 miles north west of Mahe and five kilometers north of Silhouette.

 How to get there

 A 12-hour 30-minute international flight with one change to Mahé International Airport.
 From there you take a 20-minute helicopter ride to North Island.